cotoglinee470/machinefacts/README.md

-Electric vehicles (EVs) were popular in the early 1900s, with companies like Baker Electric and Detroit Electric producing electric cars for urban transportation.
+The Chrysler Imperial, introduced in 1926, was the flagship model of the Chrysler lineup, offering luxurious amenities and advanced engineering features for discerning customers.